 There’s some stigma in this country about ‘getting help,’ seeing a counsellor, and mental health in general.
-As a Sunshine Coast marriage celebrant with a background in psychology, I can’t rave enough about the benefits of having a sounding board and guiding light in all areas of your life – especially in your marriage and familial lives.
+As a Sunshine Coast marriage celebrant with a background in psychology, I can’t rave enough about the benefits of having a sounding board and guiding light in all areas of your life – especially in your marriage and family life.
 Here’s six great reasons that might motivate you to pick to make an appointment:

-- You’ll be able to work through past traumas and issues so they don’t follow you into the future
+You’ll be able to work through past traumas and issues so they don’t follow you into the future

-- You’ll be acknowledging your relationship health takes priority
+You’ll be acknowledging your relationship health takes priority

-- You know that sometimes it’s healthy to get objective opinions
+You know that sometimes it’s healthy to get objective opinions

-- Your partner isn’t perfect – neither are you
+Your partner isn’t perfect – neither are you

-- It will be great for your sex life 😉
+Counselling is great for your sex life 😉

 Have you seen a marriage counsellor?
 What else can you add to the list?